z-prince/mod-0-project-be/README.md

 To set this project up, you are going to *fork this repository*.
 Forking is when you copy a GitHub repository to your GitHub account so that you can make changes to your copy without affecting the original repository.

+### Fork This Repository

 In this scenario, the [Turing GitHub account](https://github.com/turingschool) owns this `mod-0-project-be` repository.
 You do not have permission to change anything in this repository, so you need your own copy to work on.
-In order to fork the repository, follow these steps:
+In order to fork this repository, follow these steps:

 > Note that the screenshots for the directions that follow are for a different repository, and may have a slightly different GitHub interface, which changes frequently.
 Be flexible and use this as a guide.